chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

+Currently, performing an output re-piping.
+The output destinations are piped around thanks to a NewOutput class in main_configs, which can be initialized with a local output directory (and will be initialized in the auto-analyze function for both the interactone and the knowledge analysis network)

+ - TODO: [SHOW-STOPPER]: ReactomeParser does not work anymore likely a node

+ - TODO: [SANITY]: move the location from which the base folder is read for it to be computed (for relative bioflow home insertion)

  - TODO: [SANITY]: Feed the location of the output folders for logs with the main parameters
-    - TODO: create a function to generate paths from a root location
+    - DONE: create a function to generate paths from a root location
     - DONE: define new "TODO"s : (TRACING, OPTIMIZE and CURRENT)
     - TODO: Move the "info" log outputs to the parameters
     - TODO: Allow the user to provide the names for the locations where the information will be stored
     - TODO: trace the pipings of the output / log locations
-    - TODO: remap the pipings of the output / log location

  - TODO: [PLANNED] implement the neo4j edge weight transfer into the Laplacian
     - TODO: trace the weights injection
     - TODO: define the weighting rules for neo4j
-    - DONE: enable neo4j remote debugging on the lpdpc4.epfl.ch
+    - DONE: enable neo4j remote debugging on the remote lpdpc
-    - TODO: change the neo4j password on lpdpc4.epfl.ch
+    - DONE: change the neo4j password on remote lpdpc
     - TODO: add the meta-information for loading (eg organ, context, ...)

  - TODO: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis: